 All TAMS II grant aid applications must be submitted online through the Department of Agriculture’s website.
-When submitting an application, the paperwork to accompany the application can be attached to the application or posted (to the Department of Agriculture, Johnstown Castle Estate, Co.
-Wexford) within 10 working days of the date of submission of the application.
-If the required documentation is not submitted within the 10 working days, the application will be rejected.
+When submitting an application, the paperwork to accompany the application must be attached to the application.

 - Submit online application via www.agfood.ie (individuals must be registered for online services)

-- Submit required paperwork by post or as an attachment to your application in PDF format:
+- Submit required paperwork as an attachment to your application

 - Detailed drawings of proposed new build